sreedevi-langoju/12weekawsworkshopchallenge/week4/Labs/HybridStorage_And_DataMigration.md

 1. Open the AWS Management Console and navigate to the S3 service.
 2. Create the primary S3 bucket in the US East (Ohio) region with versioning enabled.
    * Bucket name: Create a name .
 It must be globally unique.
-Ex:
+Ex: migrationdata-primary-bucket
    * Region: US East (Ohio) us-east-2
    * Bucket Versioning: Enable

       Note :  For cross-Region replication, you must enable versioning for both the source and destination buckets.

  <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/667e40d8-652b-4505-bb7a-d5ad979e0328" height="300" width="500">

  3. Create a second bucket in the US West (Oregon) region with versioning enabled.
    * Bucket name: Create a name .
 It must be globally unique.
-Ex:
+Ex: migrationdata-crr-bucket
    * Region: US West (Oregon) us-west-2
    * Bucket Versioning: Enable